marksabuto/water-quality-ai/README.md

 ## 🧪 Testing & Quality
 - Unit tests for data preprocessing, model loading, and prediction
 - Modular code with clear docstrings and type hints
-- (Optional) GitHub Actions for CI/CD
+- GitHub Actions for CI/CD

 ---